oatlog/oatlog/doc/report/main.typ

     [
       Benchmark results comparing egglog with oatlog.
     ],
-    [],
+    [
+      The btreeset index implementation for oatlog is particularly bad due to the `btree_cursors` API still being nightly-only and therefore not used in oatlog.
+This is not a problem given that oatlog anyway will use either sorted list indexes or a custom btreeset with support for batched operations.
+    ],
   ),
 ) <benchmark-results>

 @benchmark-results describe our benchmark results.
-The benchmarks include the egglog code in @appendix_benchmarks and run 9 steps.
+The benchmarks include the egglog code in
+@appendix_benchmarks and run 9 steps.
 This is repeated 100 times and an average is taken.

+As of the midpoint report, there is low-hanging fruit in that oatlog creates unnecessary e-classes that are quickly eliminated.
+We believe this should address the performance difference compared to egglog #footnote[It should be noted that oatlog is algorithmically more similar to eqlog, with egglog being very different beyond also being a relational e-graph engine.].

 == Egglog test suite